Yahoo DFS Baseball: Wednesday Plays and Strategy

 This article is part of our Yahoo DFS Baseball series.

-Wednesday brings a mix of day and night games across baseball.
-Let's turn our attention towards the main evening slate on Yahoo and highlight some pitchers and hitters to target.
+There are a few day games across baseball on Wednesday, but there are still plenty of games for the main evening slate on Yahoo.
+Let's get to the task at hand and highlight some pitchers and hitters that could take advantage of favorable matchups.

 Pitchers